Moodle 2.7 Assignments

 Allow you to determine how you would like your students to submit their assignment.

-Allows learners are able to compose and edit text on screen using the standard Moodle HTML Editor.
+Allows students are able to compose and edit text on screen using the standard Moodle HTML Editor.

 Allows learners to upload and edit one or more files to form their final submission.

 Students may leave comments into a text area associated with the assignment.
-Comments can be used for communication with the grading person, assignment progress description, to let students alert the marker about which file is the master file (in case of inter-linked files), or any other type of communication between student and marker.
+Comments can be used for communication with the grading person, assignment progress description, to let students alert the instructor about which file is the master file (in case of inter-linked files), or any other type of communication between student and instructor.

 Maximum number of uploaded files